mcanyucel/Mini-Spotify-Controller/README.md

 * Requires a spotify device to be active.
 If there is no active device, it show a message to open a Spotify app in any of your devices.

 ## New Features

+### 1.3.3.0

+* Update the .NET version from 7.0 to 8.0.
+* Update third party libraries to the latest versions.
+* Add a feature to display the available devices.
+User can select a device to play the track on that device.
+* Updated many `ObservableObject` classes to use attribute-based MVVM features.
+This makes the code cleaner and more readable. `MainViewModel` is an exception because it is a bit complex and I did not want to break it.
+Also due to its complexity, attribute-based approach may not result in a cleaner code.

 ### 1.1.5